 The Zachman Framework is an enterprise ontology and is a fundamental structure for Enterprise Architecture (EA) which provides a formal and structured way of viewing and defining an enterprise.

 The framework is named after its creator John Zachman, who first developed the concept in the 1980s at IBM.
-It has been updated several times since.
+It has been updated several times since, with version 3.0 being the most current.